EnterpriseDB/repmgr/README.rst

 Copyright 2010-2011, 2ndQuadrant Limited.
 See the files COPYRIGHT and LICENSE for details.

+Main sponsorship of repmgr has been from 2ndQuadrant customers.

+Additional work has been sponsored by the 4CaaST project for cloud computing, which has received funding from the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement 258862.

-Contributions to repmgr are welcome, and listed in the file CREDITS.
+Contributions to repmgr are welcome, and will be listed in the file CREDITS.
 2ndQuadrant Limited requires that any contributions provide a copyright assignment and a disclaimer of any work-for-hire ownership claims from the employer of the developer.
 This lets us make sure that all of the repmgr